Wedding Alcohol Calculator: How Much to Buy

 • Beer: One serving per bottle and 24 bottles per case; also 165 servings per keg

 A fully stocked bar will include a few types of hard liquor, but that’s not all.
-Don’t forget about extras, such as sour mix, juices, and soda.
-Garnishes will also need to be factored in.
-However, here are a few types that you should consider for your bar.
+After determining how much liquor you need and which types, don’t forget to think about everything else that goes into a cocktail.
+Sour mix, juices, soda, and garnishes should also be factored in.

-Let’s say the number of guests attending your wedding is 150.
-When determining how much alcohol for a wedding of 150 guests, calculations are relatively simple.
-(They aren’t nearly as scary as algebra or geometry!)
+Let’s say your wedding has 150 guests.
+Calculations for determining how much alcohol is needed for a wedding with 150 guests are relatively simple.
 For 150 guests at a two-hour reception with a full open bar, you will need 300 servings of alcohol.

-Here’s an example of how to break it down.
+Here’s an example of how to break it down, no wedding alcohol calculator necessary!

-• Wine: Fifty percent, which is 150 servings.
-At 60 servings per case (make sure to confirm how many bottles of wine are in each case before you purchase!), that would be two-and-one half cases of wine.
-Of course, there are several varieties of wine, such as red wine, white wine, and rose.
+• Wine: If fifty percent of the alcohol is wine, that equals 150 servings of wine.
+At 60 servings per case (make sure to confirm how many bottles of wine are in each case before you purchase!), that would be two-and a half cases of wine.
+Of course, there are several varieties of wine, such as red wine, white wine, and rosé.
 Therefore determine your needs based on preference and what foods you will serve.

-• Hard Liquor: Thirty percent, which is 90 servings.
+• Hard liquor: If thirty percent of the alcohol is liquor, that equals 90 servings.
 At 18 servings per bottle (the standard size is 750ml), that is five bottles of liquor.
 How you break it down is up to you.
-Having one bottle of each of the five suggested liquors may not be enough.
-Therefore you may need to double up.
+Having one bottle of each of the five usual liquors (gin, vodka, whiskey, tequila, rum) may not be enough.
+Therefore, you may need to double up.

-• Beer: Twenty percent, which is 60 servings.
+• Beer: If twenty percent of the booze is beer, that’s 60 servings.
 Since a case serves 24, you will need three cases and have some to spare.
 A keg may be a bit too much if your guest count is at 150.

 Up next for you